Advice

 Make sure you’ve got all the necessary paperwork with you when making the payment, especially if you’ve taken a loan or bought the car on finance.

-What information should I ask for from the seller?
+What paperwork should I ask the seller for?

 You’ll need reference numbers from the car’s registration document - the logbook (V5C).

-Not only does the V5C prove that you’re the registered keeper of the vehicle, but it’ll also be handy if there is any problem or dispute further down the line.
-So, make sure the owner hands this over to you.
-In case the seller has lost the V5C form, you can apply for a replacement using the V62 form.
+The V5C proves that you’re the registered keeper of the vehicle, and it can come in handy if there is any problem or dispute further down the line - so make sure the owner hands this over to you.
+If the seller has lost the V5C form, you can apply for a replacement using the V62 form.
 Make sure that the V5C form provided to you by the seller has a ‘DVL’ watermark.
 Also, check the serial number provided on the logbook – if it falls between BG8229501 to BG9999030, or BI2305501 to BI2800000, the logbook might be stolen.

 2. Seller’s details